Richard Eastham: Career

 Prompted by his playing of a guitar in The Sound of Music, Eastham invented the "Sidewinder", a mechanical device that attaches to the tuning gears and assists restringing a guitar.
 31,000 "Sidewinders" were sold in the first three weeks they were publicly available.

 Personal life and death

 Eastham married Betty Jean Van Allen, who was his high school classmate.
 On July 10, 2005, he died of Alzheimer's disease at an assisted-living facility in Pacific Palisades.
-He was cremated at Grand View Memorial Park Cemetery in Glendale, California after his nephews and nieces had a private funeral service for him.
-His ashes were inurned at Oak Grove Cemetery in St. Louis, Missouri.
+He was cremated after his nephews and nieces had a private funeral service for him.
+His ashes were entombed inside a columbarium at Oak Grove Cemetery in St. Louis, Missouri.